 Important Safety Information Nitrolingual® Pumpspray (nitroglycerin lingual spray) should not be used if you are allergic to nitroglycerin or if you are using medications for erectile[expand]

-Nitrolingual Pumpspray should not be used if you are allergic to nitroglycerin or if you are using medications for erectile dysfunction such as sildenafil, vardenafil, and tadalafil.
-Using Nitrolingual Pumpspray with these products may cause low blood pressure, known as hypotension, due to widening of blood vessels.
+Nitrolingual Pumpspray should not be used if you are allergic to nitroglycerin or if you are using medications for erectile dysfunction such as avanafil, sildenafil, vardenafil, or tadalafil.
+Using Nitrolingual Pumpspray with these products may cause low blood pressure (hypotension), fainting, or heart attack.

-Headache is the most reported side-effect and may be severe and persistent.
-Other side effects that may have been reported are headache, dizziness, or numbness and tingling of the skin.
+Headache is the most reported side effect and may be severe and persistent.
+Other side effects that have been reported are dizziness, numbness and tingling of the skin, drowsiness, nausea, increased heart rate.

 Click (English PI) for Full Prescribing Information or use links on top of page.